adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, I can increase or decrease my hit points via the stepper widget

+As a player, I can reset my hp by clicking on the reset icon

 As a player, I can see the hit points bar change colors at certain intervals as hit points decrease

 As a player, hit dice are clickable and images change when clicked